ihansw/CppND-System-Monitor/README.md

 # CppND-System-Monitor

-This is a program that monitors system usage (including CPU, memory, and RAM) and shows a list of processes running on the PC (like Htop).
+This is a program that monitors system usage (CPU and memory) and shows a list of processes running on the PC (like Htop).
 This project is a part of the Object Oriented Programming Course of the Udacity C++ Nanodegree Program.

 ![System Monitor](images/result_monitor.PNG)